Learning Robust Recommenders through Cross-Model Agreement: Motivation

 \section{Motivation}

-According to the theory of robust learning \cite{han2018co,jiang2018mentornet}, noisy examples tend to have relatively high loss values.
+According to the theory of robust learning, \cite{han2018co,jiang2018mentornet}, noisy examples tend to have relatively high loss values.
 However, the hard yet clean examples which fall near the classification boundary also have high losses \cite{shu2019meta}.
 These hard clean examples play an important role to boost the recommendation performance of implicit feedback \cite{yuan2016lambdafm,ding2019reinforced,wang2020reinforced}.
-Denoising methods based on loss values could encounter difficulties to distinguish between noisy examples and hard clean examples, leading to sub-optimal solutions.
-However, we find that another signal which can help to identify noisy examples can be obtained from the comparison between different model predictions.
+Denoising methods based on loss values could encounter difficulties distinguishing between noisy examples and hard clean examples, leading to sub-optimal solutions.
+However, we find that another signal which can help to identify noisy examples can be obtained from the agreement across different model predictions.

-To illustrate such signal, we conduct an empirical study on the Modcloth dataset\footnote{https://github.com/MengtingWan/marketBias}, which comes from an e-commerce website selling women’s clothing and accessories.
+To illustrate such signal, we conduct an empirical study on the MovieLens-100k dataset\footnote{ \url{https://grouplens.org/datasets/movielens/100k/}}.
+Similar observations also exist on other datasets.
 We train four notable recommendation models (i.e. MF \cite{koren2009matrix}, GMF and NeuMF \cite{he2017neural} and LightGCN \cite{he2020lightgcn}) with the binary user-item implicit feedback with the normal training assumption (i.e., all interacted items are considered as positive examples and negative examples are sampled from missing interactions, as shown in Figure\ref{fig:nomral}).

-Figure \ref{fig:Differences_in_models} shows the mean prediction differences between two different models on clean positive examples and noisy positive examples.
+More precisely, we consider interactions whose ratings are 4 and 5 as clean positive examples while interactions whose ratings are 1 and 2 as noisy positive examples.
+The prediction difference between two models is defined as $|I(\delta(y_{ui}))-I(\delta(y'_{ui}))|$, where $y_{ui}$ and $y'_{ui}$ are the predicted scores from two models regarding user $u$ and item $i$, $\delta$ is the sigmoid function. $I(x)$ is an indicator function and is defined as $I(x)=1$ when $x\geq 0.5$ and $I(x)=0$ otherwise.
+We calculate all prediction differences on clean examples and noisy examples respectively and then report the average.